Can He Secure an Eagle Hunting Revival — With Instagram? | OZY

 After posting his photos on Instagram, the interest in eagle hunting has soared.
 He believes that more young Kyrgyz men are becoming interested in learning how to hunt with eagles again as a sport that is now part of the biannual World Nomad Games, essentially the Olympics for nomads.

-One of the smallest and lesser-known countries in the “Stans,” Kyrgyzstan (population: 6 million) is forever riding on the coattails of Mongolia as one of the top countries to visit in Central Asia, the new hot spot for tourism.
+One of the smallest and lesser-known countries in the “Stans,” Kyrgyzstan (population: 6 million) is forever riding on the coattails of Mongolia as one of the top countries to visit in the region.

 There are about 700 people training in eagle hunting across the country, Aibekov estimates.
 But only about 50 are recognized as fully qualified experts not only in eagle hunting but archery, horse riding and dog training — the skills of a “solbourn,” a skilled falconer, awarded by the official federation in Kyrgyzstan.